comptoolsres/comptoolsres.github.io/TLCL_reading_notes_1.md

 ```
 " %}

 * p.
-20: Table 3-4: Certainly feel free to explore, but you don't need to worry about all of the directories in this table.
+20: **Table 3-4**: Certainly feel free to explore, but you don't need to worry about all of the directories in this table.
 Most will be there, but can generally be ignored for what we will be doing.

 * p.
-23: Symbolic Links: Take a look here, we may use some symbolic links, but don't worry too much about the details.
+23: **Symbolic Links**: Take a look here, we may use some symbolic links, but don't worry too much about the details.
 Also, a symbolic link is essentially the same as an Alias in MacOS or Shortcut in Windows.
 It's a small file that points to the real file.

   * I think this is the first time "foo" comes up..."foo" and "bar" are programmers' favorite names to use as examples.
 They are commonly used as file names, variable names, program names, etc. where the author just needs a name.
 See [Wikipedia for more on Metasyntactic variables](https://en.wikipedia.org/wiki/Metasyntactic_variable).

 ## Ch 4: Manipulating Files and Directories

 * p.
-27: Wildcards Work in the GUI Too: You can ignore this box.
+27: **Wildcards Work in the GUI Too**: You can ignore this box.

 {% include warning.html content="p.
 33: Be Careful with rm!: As noted, there is no undelete command, trash can or recycle bin on Linux.
 So be careful!
 Also, nothing is backed up on HiPerGator.
 We will cover this in class, but keep that in mind.
 In your home directory (`/home/<gatorlink>`) we do have one week of snapshots.
-We may cover this, but here is more information on [snapshots on HiPerGator](https://help.rc.ufl.edu/doc/Snapshots).
+We may cover this, but here is more information on [snapshots on HiPerGator](https://help.rc.ufl.edu/doc/Snapshots)." %}

 * p.
-33-34: Don't worry too much about the symbolic nad hard link section.
+33-34: **ln – Create Links**: Don't worry too much about the symbolic nad hard link section.
 We won't be using them a lot.
 * p.
-37-39: Again, you can skip the sections on hard and symbolic links.
+37-39: **Creating Hard Links**: Again, you can skip the sections on hard and symbolic links.
 * p.
-39: Removing Files and Directories: Do try removing some of your playground files and directories, but again, don't worry about the link stuff.
+39: **Removing Files and Directories**: Do try removing some of your playground files and directories, but again, don't worry about the link stuff.

 ## Ch 5: Working with Commands

 * p.
-44: `which cd`: On Red Hat Linux, the distribution of Linux that HiPerGator uses, `which cd` does return the path:
+44: **which – Display an Executable's Location**: `which cd`: On Red Hat Linux, the distribution of Linux that HiPerGator uses, `which cd` does return the path:
   ```bash
   [magitz@login2 ~]$ which cd
   /usr/bin/cd